nathanchance/tuxmake/README.md

 * perf
 * cpupower

+#### Containers

+tuxmake needs to provide default containerized environments, but also have the ability to specify alternative container environments.

 ## Future Work

 The following features are desirable and should be possible to do with TuxMake.